varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 <img src="https://c1.staticflickr.com/9/8863/17291731253_55e2ae6dea_o.png" width="560" height="420" alt="1cell_msd_1">

 The results look good!
 The single cell with a relaxed area of 50 pixels does exhibit normal diffusion.
 We can also compare our results to that of the [Szabo *et al* paper](http://iopscience.iop.org/1478-3975/7/4/046007) to see how our simulation compares.
-To do this one MC time step becomes one minute and the distance between one lattice site become 5$\mu\text{m}$.
+To do this one MC time step becomes one minute and the distance between one lattice site become 5$$\mu\text{m}$$.

 We can translate our data into these units and plot the mean displacement.

 <img src="https://c2.staticflickr.com/6/5339/17912201945_65007d2039_o.png" width="560" height="420" alt="1cell_msd_2">

 This appears to be in good agreement with the results from the paper.
-At 10 hours the mean displacement is around $10 \mu\text{m}$ which is inline with the results from the paper.
+At 10 hours the mean displacement is around $$10 \mu\text{m}$$$ which is inline with the results from the$ paper.$

-I attempted to overlay this plot onto that from the paper in order to see how well the data matched up.
+I atte$mpted to overlay this plot onto that from the paper in order to see$ how$ well the data matc$hed$ u$p$.

 <img src="https://c1.staticflickr.com/9/8817/17909154102_b134969b43_o.png" width="553" height="402" alt="szabo_comparison">

-As you can see the data from the simulations (bottom blue) is very similar to the black curve from the paper.
-The slopes seem to be in agreement but there is an off set which corresponds to a difference in diffusion coefficients.
-I believe that some of the off set is due my plot not exactly lining up with how the plot from the paper scales but this still that does not explain away the whole off set.
+As you can $see the$ data $from the$ simulations (bottom blue) is very similar to the black curve from the paper.
+The slopes seem to be in agreemen$t but there$ is an off set which corresponds to a difference in diffusion coefficients.
+I believe that some of the off set is due my plot not exactl$y lining up wit$h how the plot from the paper scales but this still that does not explain away the whole off set.

 # Multiple Cells

-In the case of multiple cells the relative values of the energy terms associated with free-cell and cell-cell boundaries are important.
+In the case$ of multipl$e cell$s the re$lative values of the energy terms associated with free-cell and cell-cell boundaries are important.

 $$ \alpha \equiv \text{cell-cell boundary energy} \\ \beta \equiv \text{free-cell boundary} $$

 Please be aware of the difference between this use of $\alpha$ and that in the context of diffusion.

-In the Szabo paper $\alpha \in \{1,2,3,4\}$ and $\beta = 1$.
-However, in the paper's simulations of cell monolayers there are no free-cell boundaries so the $\beta$ parameter becomes irrelevant.
-The paper reports that increasing $\alpha$ causes movement of cells within the monolayer to decrease.
-This makes sense since increasing $\alpha$ cause the energy due to changing the cell boundaries to increase making movement less probable.
+In the Szabo paper $$\alpha \in \{1,2,3,4\}$$ and $$\beta = 1$$.
+However, in the paper's simulations of cell monolayers there are no free-cell boundaries so the $$\beta$$ parameter becomes irrelevant.
+The paper reports that increasing $$\alpha$$ causes movement of cells within the monolayer to decrease.
+This makes sense since increasing $$\alpha$$ cause the energy due to changing the cell boundaries to increase making movement less probable.

-I believe that mimicking the values of $\alpha$ and $\beta$ from the paper is not productive since we do want to consider a group of cells with free-cell boundaries.
-If $\alpha > \beta$ then cell-cell boundaries are not favorable which will cause the group of cells to break apart.
-Therefore, we should restrict the parameters to $\alpha < \beta$ in order to maintain cell-cell contact.
+I believe that mimicking the values of $$\alpha$$ and $$\beta$$ from the paper is not productive since we do want to consider a group of cells with free-cell boundaries.
+If $$\alpha > \beta$$ then cell-cell boundaries are not favorable which will cause the group of cells to break apart.
+Therefore, we should restrict the parameters to $$\alpha < \beta$$ in order to maintain cell-cell contact.

-Here is a video for the case of $\alpha = 2$ and $\beta=1$.
+Here is a video for the case of $$\alpha = 2$$ and $$\beta=1$$.

 <iframe src="https://docs.google.com/file/d/0B9wUAi2m2Di9alRsUGRSSDlTbzg/preview" width="320" height="240"></iframe>
 <b></b>